logan62334/slack-bot/docs/index.rst

-.. proxy documentation master file, created by sphinx-quickstart on Wed Nov  8 14:28:04 2017.
+.. jarvis documentation master file, created by sphinx-quickstart on Wed Nov  8 14:28:04 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to proxy's documentation!
+Welcome to jarvis's documentation!
 ======================================

 .. toctree::